hyphanet/fred/README.md

 option is to create a virtual machine with no internet access, create a clean snapshot having installed the software you need, and then use it to browse the content.
 Once finished, reset to the clean snapshot.
-However, even this is not certain to be absolutely secure if there is a buffer overflow or similar severe bug: Breaking out of VMs is not completely unheard of; so you will need to secure the VM, or ideally run it on a disconnected machine.
+However, even this is not certain to be absolutely secure: Breaking out of VMs is not completely unheard of; so you will need to ecure the VM, or ideally run it on a disconnected machine.

 You are responsible for your computer's physical security.
-In many hostile environments the most likely attack is people busting down your door and stealing your computer - perhaps because they know you are using Freenet, or perhaps because they got your name from one of your friends who was also a troublemaker!
+In many hostile environments the most likely attack is people busting down your door and stealing your computer - perhaps because they know you are using Freenet, or perhaps because they got your name from one of your friends who was busted!
 Freenet can encrypt your caches and active downloads/uploads, with a password if you set one, and with a panic button to get rid of the evidence quickly, but as soon as anything is saved to disk, Freenet can't do anything about it.
 Freenet can download files to encrypted temporary space ("Fetch" instead of "Download"), to limit this, but it will use a bit more disk space and is less convenient.
 If you can encrypt your whole hard drive, e.g. with Truecrypt, that is strongly recommended.
-Even if you can't, we strongly recommend you encrypt your swapfile (try "fsutil behavior set encryptpagingfile 1" on Windows 7), or turn it off.
-Note also that many types of file will be automatically saved to disk by your browser without you asking it to - mostly these are the kind of files that Freenet will warn you about anyway, but there might be exceptions depending on what you are using; it's always going to be safest to encrypt everything.
+Even if you can't, we strongly recommend you encrypt your swapfile (try "fsutil behavior set encryptpagingfile 1" on Windows 7), or turn off swap.

-## More Security
 If your life or liberty depends on Freenet protecting your anonymity, you should seriously evaluate your options, including the option of not posting whatever controversial content it is you are thinking of posting.
-Freenet has not yet reached version 1.0, and several important security features have not yet been implemented; there are several known attacks which future versions will greatly reduce, and there are likely to be (and have been) serious bugs.
-If you do choose to use Freenet under such circumstances, you  should enable the MAXIMUM network security level and add connections to your friends on the Friends page; connecting only to friends greatly improves your security, making it very hard to trace content back to you, and reasonably difficult to find out that you are even running Freenet, but you should only connect to people you actually know: You are vulnerable to those nodes you are connected to (hence in low/normal security, aka opennet mode, you have much less security).
-Plus, connecting to random strangers will reduce performance for the network as a whole.
+If you do choose to use Freenet under such circumstances, you  should enable the MAXIMUM network security level and add connections to your friends on the Friends page; connecting only to friends greatly improves your security, making it very hard to trace content back to you, and reasonably difficult to find out that you are running Freenet, but you should only connect to people you actually know: You are vulnerable to those nodes you are connected to (hence in low/normal security, aka opennet mode, you have much less security).

 A reasonably detailed explanation of how to use Freenet securely is included in the first-time wizard, which you see when you first install Freenet, at the bottom